-3DF: Operation phase strategy for a Three Degrees of Freedom ERP project implementation.
+The implementation strategy for a Three Degrees of Freedom ERP project typically calls for a fast implementation.
 'Fast' when you implement new business processes, a new people organization and new systems all simultaneously, usually translates to sticking to the absolutely necessary aspects to make the whole thing work and leaving everything else for later.